The new webiste of the workshop is up. Please click here to redirect.

 Background

 Besides individual problem solving assessment, researchers started to emphasize collaborative problem solving assessment in the recent years.
 Collaboration is a long-standing practice in many environments, and people often needs to collaborate to solving real-life problems (Wilson, Gochyyev, & Scalise 2017).
-Because collaborative problem solving has to happen with at least two participants, a participants collaborative performance is highly affected by the collaborators.
+Because collaborative problem solving has to happen with at least two participants, a participant’s collaborative performance is highly affected by the collaborators.
 The assessment of the skill faces reliability issue.
 Some researchers solved the issue by creating simulated agents, also called as avatars, which solve problems together with an individual (Rosen 2017).
 Because the behaviors of a simulated agent are well scripted in advance, only the individual can affect the collaboration.
 On the other hand, some researchers carefully created joint activities for multiple individuals, and managed to assess collaborative skills by analyzing their collaborative behaviors (Wilson, Gochyyev, & Scalise 2017).

 Several different techniques of learning analytics have been used to analyze both individual and collaborative problem solving.
 In general, two types of approaches have been adopted in the analysis: (1) Aggregate problem solving behaviors into some indicators, and explore the correspondence between the aggregated indicators and problem solving outputs.
 Correlation analysis, supervised learning algorithms such as decision tree and neural network are used in this approach.
 (2) Directly analyze problem solving behaviors without aggregation.
 Algorithms such as hidden markov model, lag sequential analysis, association rules mining are used in this approach.
-Despite of the adopted analysis approaches, the problem solving actions in the log files have to be reasonable coded before feeding to the algorithms.
+Despite of the adopted analysis approaches, the problem solving actions in the log files have to be “reasonable” coded before feeding to the algorithms.
 The coding process can be treated as a kind of data pre-processing in typical data mining.
-Reasonable here means that the coded behaviors should be neither too specific nor too general.
+“Reasonable” here means that the coded behaviors should be neither too specific nor too general.
 For example, a coded behavior is too specific if it records the specific pixel where an action occurs; a coded behavior is too general if it only records the existence of an action.
 Finite state machine is often used to auto code problem solving behaviors at an appropriate level of abstraction.
 The learning theory aligned with the problem solving assessment should guide the designs of behavior coding schemas.
 In this context, learning analytics can be seen as the method of transforming learning theory of problem solving into analysis results.
 Therefore, it is important to explore at the intersection of problem solving assessment and learning analytics.

 Note that the design of the user interface for an assessment actually decides what problem solving unit actions go to the log files.
 Apparently, it is impossible to acquire how a student solves a problem if the student is only required to fill up the final answer of the problem.
 Theories from learning science and cognitive science should drive the design to ensure appropriate problem solving unit actions are recorded for the purpose of assessment.
 For example, the given of a problem is intended to be hidden after a series of interactions when knowledge acquiring skill needs to be assessed.
 The problem relevant documents are mixed with irrelevant documents in a virtual library if the skill of information identification needs to be assessed (Zhang, Yu, Li, & Wang 2017).

 In summary, researchers in learning science and data analytics have to work together to develop high quality of problem solving assessment.
-The proposed workshop aims for inviting researchers who have interests in facilitating problem solving assessment with learning analytics from both of the two areas.
-The organizers will invite researchers who have previously conducted related studies to present their findings and lessons learned.
-Then all the workshop participants are invited to discuss together to learn from each other and explore any collaboration opportunities.
+The proposed workshop aims for inviting researchers

 Greiff, S., Niepel, C., Scherer, R., & Martin, R. (2016).
 Understanding students' performance in a computer-based assessment of complex problem solving: An analysis of behavioral data from computer-generated log files.
 Computers in Human Behavior, 61, 36-46